wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 11 For, verily, ye promised us bread and wine,** and silver and gold ; yea, even that we should drink of the strong waters of Jamaica, if we would go out with you and fight the battles of the king, against the men of Columbia.

-12 But, behold! now ye would run away and leave us to fight alone.
+12 But, behold ! now ye would run away and leave us to fight alone.

 * See Tecumseh's letter to Proctor.